Catch-and-Release Trout: Stunning Best Practices

 Keep the fish alive and breathing in water as much as possible.
 Nearly every other good practice supports that goal.

 Catch-and-release trout fishing is most successful when the angler thinks like a caretaker rather than a collector.
 The goal is not simply to catch the fish and let it go.
 The goal is to release it in a condition that gives it a real chance to recover, survive, and remain part of the fishery.
-By using barbless hooks, shortening the fight, protecting the slime layer, keeping the fish in the water, and handling it with care, you improve outcomes in a meaningful way.
+By using barbless hooks, shortening the fight, protecting the slime layer, keeping the fish in the water, and handling it carefully, you improve outcomes in a meaningful way.

 Discover more from Life Happens!